Second Quarterly Examination in Music III

 D.

-It means “rebirth” or cultural awakening and was considered as the gateway to the modern musical world.
-Which period was it?
+“rebirth” or cultural awakening and was considered as the gateway to the

 a.
 Baroque c.
 Romantic